 How to price a flat fee without losing margin

 You protect margin by turning flat-fee pricing into a repeatable variance system: estimate, price, track, and revise—on a cadence.
-The flat fee is the output; the system is the product.
+The flat fee is the output; the system is the product, and it’s the same kind of system a fractional CFO installs to move from chaos to clarity.

 The Flat-Fee Margin Safety Score